KavishBaingane/KavishBaingane/README.md

 - 👋 Hi, I’m @KavishBaingane
-- 🌱 I’m a Software Engineer who Creats website using dot net core.
+- 🌱 I’m a Software Engineer who Create websites using Microsoft Stack.
 -
 - 📫 How to reach me @baingane